Revive, Reduce, Renew

 Reduce

-One of the biggest threats to the environment comes from transportation.
-Reducing the distance travelled by goods and raw components helps us dramatically minimise our carbon footprint.
-All TICCC products are made ‘close to home’ in Europe and the UK.
-Our direct to consumer model also helps us eradicate additional layers of transportation.
-In the last two years we have ‘re-worked’ our supply chains so that 98% of fabrics and components used in a TICCC product come from Europe.
+One of the biggest threats to our environment comes from excessive transportation.
+Reducing the distance travelled by goods and raw components helps us dramatically minimise our impact.
+We have reworked our supply chains so that 98% of our fabrics and components originate from Europe.
+All TICCC production is based in Europe and the UK.
+Our direct-to-consumer model also helps eradicate additional layers of transportation.

 Renew

 Garment production requires significant energy.
-Reducing emissions by replacing fossil fuel with renewable energy is a key carbon footprint reduction factor for the textile industry.
-TICCC and all key manufacturing partners use 100% renewable energy.
+Replacing fossil fuels with renewable energy will help drastically reduce the carbon footprint of the textile industry.
+TICCC and all key manufacturing partners use 100% renewable energy in the making of TICCC products.

 ×